sameersbn/docker-gitlab/README.md

   sameersbn/gitlab:7.8.4
 ```

+In case Gitlab responds to any kind of POST request (login, project settings etc.) with a 422 HTTP Error, consider adding this to your reverse proxy configuration:
+`proxy_set_header X-Forwarded-Ssl on;` (nginx format)

 Again, drop the `-e 'SSL_SELF_SIGNED=true'` option if you are using CA certified SSL certificates.

 #### Establishing trust with your server